authindicators/rfc-brand-indicators-for-message-identification/README.md

-Blank, et al.             Expires 6 March 2024                  [Page 6]
+Blank, et al.           Expires 4 September 2024                [Page 6]

-Internet-Draft                    BIMI                    September 2023
+Internet-Draft                    BIMI                        March 2024

        *  If both the message is authentic and the logo is deemed